History of Stephanie White in Timeline

 In 1999, Stephanie White was named National College Player of the Year, Indiana NCAA Woman of the Year, and Big Ten Conference Player of the Year, leading Purdue to the NCAA National Championship.

-In 1999, Stephanie White was named the winner of the Wade Trophy, an award recognizing the top female basketball player in the nation.
+In 1999, Stephanie White was named the winner of the Wade Trophy, an award that recognizes the top female basketball player in the nation.

 During the 2002 season, Stephanie White sat out due to an injury and worked as a television color commentator and sideline reporter during Fever Games.